 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-While we haven’t been everywhere, over several years of exploring the USA we’ve been to quite a few places on the East Coast.
-It’s one of our favorite regions in the US.
+While we haven’t been everywhere, over several years of exploring the USA we’ve been to quite a few places on the East Coast and it’s one of our favorite regions in the US.

 Of course, we now live in Raleigh, North Carolina, so obviously we love it.